Guides: start with the strongest path

 Choose the guide job before you choose the article

 Most readers do not need the full guide library first.
-They need the best primary article for the decision they are already trying to make, then they need support pages only if a narrower edge case remains unresolved.
+They need the best primary article for the decision they are already trying to make, then they need a narrower follow-up page only if a smaller edge case remains unresolved.

 When to use a topic hub instead